Aleksey-Aleksey/fastmove/README.md

 - Reusable components
 - Responsive for mobile, tablet, and desktop
 - Hover effects and transitions
-- Custom SCSS mixins and variables.
+- Custom SCSS mixins and variables